Macular Degeneration

 The underlying causes of macular degeneration are still being worked out.
 We do know that people are at increased risk if they have advancing age, a family history of macular degeneration, smoke cigarettes, and have cardiovascular disease.
 We also believe that not wearing eye protection such as sunglasses when outdoors and a poor diet increase ones risk of developing macular degeneration.
 Those with the disease should also monitor their vision with an amsler grid on a daily basis and notify their doctor immediately if it changes.
 See the distorted Amsler grid to the left.

-We recommend that everyone over the age of 60 have annual dilated eye exams to check for signs of this common disease.
+We recommend that every Birmingham patient over the age of 60 have annual dilated eye exams to check for signs of this common disease.
 If you have been diagnosed already you need to be checked every six months.

 Prevention methods: